One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

-The proof involves $A \rightarrow x \in F$ but the statement of the lemma is semantical.
-It only involves entailments of clauses from formulae.
-As a result, if the statement holds for a formula it also holds for all equivalent ones.
-If a formula is equivalent to a single-head one, Condition~\ref{first-condition} satisfies the latter and therefore also the former by equivalence.
-The same goes for Condition~\ref{second-condition}.
+This lemma states that Condition~\ref{first-condition} holds for every single-head formula.
+Extending it to every formula that is equivalent to a single-head one is straightforward.
+Condition~\ref{first-condition} is semantical, it only refers to entailments of clauses from the formula.
+Since it holds for every single-head formula it also holds for every formula that is equivalent to it.
+The same goes for Condition~\ref{second-condition} and the following lemma.